pendulum-project/.github/profile/README.md

 ### Roadmap

-- Q2 2023: PTP master in Statime + Adoption work for ntpd-rs
+- Q2-Q4 2024: Adoption work & maintenance for ntpd-rs & Statime
-- Q3 2023: NTP/PTP clock device + Stable release ntpd-rs
+- Q3 2024: Stable release Statime (pending funding)
-- Q4 2023: PTP for Linux
+- Q4 2024: NTS Pool (pending funding)

 Have a look at the [Statime](https://github.com/pendulum-project/statime) and [ntpd-rs](https://github.com/memorysafety/ntpd-rs) projects for more details about their roadmaps.